joinpursuit/FSW-CLI-Snowman/README.md

 1. Board
   * This would construct a board to the length.
   * It should check if the board is complete.
-  * It should be able to add characters at differnect indicies.
+  * It should be able to add characters at different indicies.
 2. HumanPlayer
   * Will need to getMove from player.
   * Display the board.